Skip to main content

 If you call the API with curl or a generic HTTP client:

-• Replace JSON fields to match v2 bodies (e.g. url and prompt instead of website_url and user_prompt on extract).
+• Replace JSON fields to match v2 bodies (e.g. url and prompt instead of website_url and user_prompt on extract; formats: [{ type: "markdown" }] instead of format: "markdown").

 Exact paths and payloads are listed under each service (for example Scrape) and in the API reference.